 You also get common house flies and smaller versions of the same - but the former rarely seem to be the nuisance they can become later in the summer.
 In general on a warm day the air can be full of tiny flying insects: you get swarms over rivers or in the air towards dusk.

 Look out also for swarms of what look like tiny flies with silvery wings, but with a more fluttering flight.
 These are in fact a day-flying moth, the green longhorn.
-In grass, look down and you may notice crane flies.
+A smaller crane fly species - the tiger crane fly - can appear like a swarm of flies around a hawthorn bush.
+More typically sized larger crane flies may be found in the grass later in the month.

-There are also a series of species known as March flies - tiny little flies with long bodies that appear in swarms.
-In 2018, 2019 and 2023 I saw them on wood anemones and once in 2019 on bramble leaves.
-A rather larger member of the group are St Mark's flies, so called because they are supposed to appear around St Mark's Day which is 25 April.
+There are also a series of species known as March flies - tiny little flies with long bodies that can often be seen on wood anemones.
+A larger member of the group are St Mark's flies, so called because they are supposed to appear around St Mark's Day which is 25 April.
 The legs of these flies hang down below them as they fly, looking rather like a sting, but they are in fact quite harmless.
 They also swarm and are particularly fond of cow parsley and alexanders flowers, on which they can settle in great numbers.

 Ladybirds are out and about too, particularly the seven-spot ladybird, though other species may be seen if you are lucky; for example the tiny twenty four-spot, a grassland species and the ten-spot and cream spot, which live on deciduous trees.